commercionetwork/commercio-consortium/upgrade/3.1.0-4.0.0/en/README.md

 ## Upgrade procedure

-Download the repo from GitHub **if you not already done**.
+Download the repo from GitHub **if you have not already done**.
 If you have already the local copy of repository don't try clone it.

 ```bash
 git clone https://github.com/commercionetwork/commercionetwork.git